SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "There are also rumors that a student under the Federal Corrections Bureau's custody has escaped."
 The elf girl follows up too.

 "There has been a sharp increase in the number of thugs attacking our students on their way to school.
 Public safety is not being properly enforced."
-A fourth girl then follows up too.
+A fourth girl with white hair then follows up too.
 Strange, I didn't notice her there.
 And is that a single wing on her head...?

 "Illegal distribution of tanks, choppers, and other unknown weapons have increased by over 2000 percent.
 At this rate, ordinary school life in Kivotos will be a thing of the past."